Race Against the Machine.

 The job market is a complex ecosystem where we all have a role to play.
 Some of us are close to the beneficiaries of our projects and meet them in daily life.
 Others won’t ever meet those whose lives we influence.
-Some of us get salaries from the taxes, while others need to actively generate revenue every month to stay afloat.
+Some of us get salaries from taxes, while others need to actively generate revenue every month to stay afloat.
 However, regardless of our role, we tend to wonder: what will the job market look like in the future?
-Is it going to be the race against the machine?
+Is it going to be a race against the machine?
 How can we keep up with its development, especially given how fast it develops?
-And given that we are naturally aging?
+How we should work on professional development?
+And given that we are naturally ageing?
 How can we secure positions as professionals 10 to 20 years from now?

-So, how can we limit the influence of unpredictable events on our professional lives?
+So, how can we limit the influence of unpredictable events on our professional lives and our professional development?
 Well, we can’t do too much, simply because we can’t brace ourselves for events that we can’t even imagine.
-The only possible precaution is to acquire some sort of a financial cushion.
+The only possible precaution is to acquire some sort of financial cushion.
 In that case, even if these global calamities change our professional plans, they still cannot shake our sense of personal safety.

 The second group of factors are the global moves in the job market triggered by the development of new technologies.
 Tech is a double-sided stick.
-On the one hand, it facilitates the creation of new jobs.
+On the one hand, it facilitates the creation of new jobs in the job market.
 On the other hand, it makes many professions obsolete.

-For instance, today, millions of people work remotely from home.
-It is not necessarily because of the crisis, but because they consciously chose for online jobs.
+For instance, today, millions of people work remotely from home including work on their professional development.
+It is not necessarily because of the crisis, but because they consciously chose online jobs.
 Some of them followed Tim Ferriss’ philosophy introduced in his famous book, “The 4-Hour Work Week.”
-They aim to reduce their working time to the minimum, and become “the New Rich,” namely, the individuals rich in quality time and not necessarily in cash.
-Others choose for remote jobs just because they enjoy the flexibility that remote jobs offer.
+They aim to reduce their working time to the minimum and become “the New Rich,” namely, the individuals rich in quality time and not necessarily in cash.
+Others choose remote jobs just because they enjoy the flexibility that remote jobs offer.

 The Internet created thousands of new professions, from (social) media, through e-commerce, online banking and payment systems, to online education and coaching.
 However, as the machine of globalization, the Internet also eliminated thousands of professions.
 For instance, as of today, you probably use Google to plan your vacation rather than walking into the office of the nearest travel agent.
 In the era of apps such as Uber, taxi dispatchers are no longer necessary.
 Instead of telemarketers, we have online campaigns optimized per user based on Cookies and online activity.
 And so the list goes on.